 The following is only a summary of the United States federal income tax consequences to participants in the 1997 ESPP and does not purport to be complete.
-Interested parties and participants should refer to the applicable provisions of the Code.
+Interested parties and participants should refer to the applicable provisions of the

+Code.
 The summary does not address other taxes such as state and local income taxes, federal and state estate, inheritance and gift taxes and foreign taxes.
 Each participant should consult his or her own tax advisor concerning the tax consequences of the 1997 ESPP.

 The 1997 ESPP is intended to qualify under the provisions of Sections 421 and 423 of the Code.
 Under these provisions, no income will be taxable to a participant at the time of grant of the purchase right or when shares are purchased.
 Upon disposition of the shares, the participant will generally be subject to tax, and the amount of the tax will depend upon the holding period.
-If the shares have been held by the participant for more than two years after the first day of the offering period in which the shares were acquired and more than one year after the purchase date of the shares then the lesser of (i) the excess of the fair market value of the shares at the time of such disposition over the purchase price of the shares, or (ii) 15% of the fair market value of the shares on the first day of the offering period, will be treated as ordinary income, and any further gain upon such disposition will be treated as long-term capital gain.
-If the shares are disposed of before the expiration of the holding periods described above, the excess of the fair market value of the shares on the last day of the offering period over the purchase price will be treated as ordinary income, and any further gain or loss on such disposition will be long-term or short-term capital gain or loss, depending on the holding period.
-We are not entitled to a deduction for amounts taxable to a participant, except to the extent of ordinary income reported by participants upon disposition of shares prior to the expiration of the holding periods described above.
+If the shares have been held by the participant for more than two years after the first day of the offering period in which the shares were acquired and more than one year after the purchase date of the shares then the lesser of (i) the excess of the fair market value of the shares on the first day of the offering period, will be treated as ordinary income, and any further gain upon such disposition will be treated as long-term capital gain.
+If the shares on the last day of the offering period over the purchase price will be treated as ordinary income, and any further gain or loss on such disposition will be treated as ordinary income, and any further gain or loss on such disposition will be treated as ordinary income, and any further gain or loss on such disposition will be treated as ordinary income, and any further gain or loss on such disposition will be treated as ordinary income, and any further gain or loss on such disposition will be long-term or short-term capital gain or loss, depending on the holding period.
+We are not entitled to a deduction for amounts taxable to a participant, except to the extent of ordinary income reported by participants upon disposition of shares prior to the expiration of the holding period of the holding period secribed above.